Monocacy, Maryland: Search for town site

 As early as 1896, knowledge of the location of the town had been lost.
 In 1896, Rev. George A. Whitmore, a resident of Thurmont, wrote upon interviewing two residents of Creagerstown who were in "bordering on 80 years" about the location of the Log Church, he had been told that Creagerstown was built on the old location of the church.
 Whitmore mentions that one of the people he interviewed, Mr. W.L.
 Grimes Sr., actually helped tear down the Log church so that the new church could be built in its place.

 Whitmore goes on to say that traditional lore states though that the town of Monocacy was located to the southeast of Creagerstown, at the intersection of Monocacy Road and Poe's Ford, near by Hunting Creek.
 Both Whitmore and his contemporary Mr. Schultz investigated the site and found flat land with a few dwellings.
 In a history of Frederick County, Mr. Schultz is quoted as saying that the location to the southeast of Creagerstown "agrees in every particular with the data that we have heretofore been able to obtain and I therefore believe that the few old houses and the graveyard are all perhaps that remain of the ancient village of Monocacy."

 In the late 1960s, Charlotte Hearthly, then a senior in high school, mounted a search for the site.
 Many locals believe that their land parcels were the site of Monocacy.
 Much of the evidence for where Monocacy is located has been destroyed.
 Spencer Geasey speaks of a location where there was a school, a cemetery, and some other log buildings.
 He states that the area was developed and that a dig in this location would not prove useful.

 There is no doubt that the town existed.
 In August 1756, George Washington mentions Monocacy in a letter.
 Two different riding ministers both wrote about the log church at different times.
 They were riding trails about 10 miles north of Frederick.
 During the French and Indian War, the site was mentioned in the Maryland Gazette.
 In 1729, a complaint was filed by a Mr. Carroll with the Pennsylvania government that referenced Monocacy.
 The complaint was filed because the area was under dispute by Maryland and Pennsylvania.

 The town was located near Creagerstown and Jimtown.
 According to Paul Gordon, one expert has stated that the Sebastian Derr house may have been a church and might be the old site of Monocacy.

 The site of Monocacy never has been conclusively located.
-There is a lot of evidence that the settlement existed, but not a enough tangible evidence as to where the town was actually located.
+There is a lot of evidence that the settlement existed, but not an enough tangible evidence as to where the town was actually located.